pepicrft/catalysis-framework/packages/website/docs/guide/why-gestaltjs.md

 **GestaltJS builds upon simplicity to create a space for crafters to gain building momentum.**
 We are a framework for building desktop and web apps and sites with web technologies.
-We [make simple things simple, and complex things possible](https://goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible), and we achieve so through a set of conventions and abstractions that [conceptually compress](https://m.signalvnoise.com/conceptual-compression-means-beginners-dont-need-to-know-sql-hallelujah/) intricacies.
+We [make simple things simple, and complex things possible](https://goodreads.com/quotes/8636264-simple-things-should-be-simple-complex-things-should-be-possible), and we achieve so through a set of defaults, conventions, and abstractions that [conceptually compress](https://m.signalvnoise.com/conceptual-compression-means-beginners-dont-need-to-know-sql-hallelujah/) intricacies.
 You'll experience the same throughout our documentation.
 We refrain from using terminology and concepts that might make you feel like you don't know enough.
 **We understand complexity to offer an easy and enjoyable development experience.**